-The highly skilled neurosurgeons at Marina Del Rey Hospital are using cutting-edge technology will make sure that the artificial disc replacement will give back to you the mobility and quality of life you were used to.
+The highly skilled neurosurgeons at Cedars-Sinai Marina del Rey Hospital are using cutting-edge technology will make sure that the artificial disc replacement will give back to you the mobility and quality of life you were used to.

 Artificial disk replacement surgery involves replacing a worn or degenerated disc in the patient’s spine with an artificial replacement, which is made of medical-grade metal or a combination of medical-grade metal and medical-grade plastic.

 Although it is a relatively new procedure and has gained FDA approval in 2004, artificial disc replacement surgery is seen as an alternative to the more common spinal fusion surgery.

 Artificial disc replacement surgery is a major surgery.
 It requires general anesthesia and a 2-day to a 4-day hospital stay.
 The following steps are taken in order to perform the surgery:

 - you will check into the hospital and change into a medical gown

 - you will be brought to a surgical suite and placed under general anesthesia

 - a vascular surgeon and an orthopedic/neurosurgeon will perform the surgery together